bettergovph/govchain/README.md

 ## 🎯 Mission

-GovChain is a foundational blockchain platform designed to store and manage government datasets with complete transparency.
+OpenGovChain is a foundational blockchain platform designed to store and manage government datasets with complete transparency.
 Built on Cosmos SDK, it provides a base layer that agencies can extend with custom modules for tokenomics, governance, financial transactions, and other blockchain utilities based on their specific needs.

 ## 🌟 Key Features